linked-db/linked-ql/site/flashql/conflict-model.md

 # Conflict Handling

-FlashQL sync is designed around predictable conflict behavior.
+FlashQL [sync](/flashql/federation-and-sync) is designed around predictable conflict behavior.

-It means the system has a clear model for when a local write can still be applied and when it has lost the race to newer authoritative state.
+The system has a clear model for when a local write can still be applied and when it has lost the race to newer authoritative state.
 What FlashQL doesn't do is automatic merge.
 That would be bad "magic".

 ---